flemm0/PM566_project/README.md

     c(51, 70), "51-70", "70+"))))))))]
 ```

 Categorize the answers in the food survey.
+Need day of the week, name of
+eating occasion, source of food, and if the food was eaten at home
+categorized.

 ``` r
 fs_d1[, `:=`(intake_day_of_the_week, fifelse(intake_day_of_the_week ==